Master of Music

 Performance: Focuses on training in advanced level techniques, styles and practices of musical performance or conducting, and the development of critical and reflective approaches to relevant repertoire.
 Assessment for Popular Music can include a combination of performance and original composition at the student’s choice.

 - Regular Principal Study tuition and a wealth of performance and professional opportunities both at the College and externally

 - Vocational and academic elective modules that complement specialist tuition and performance activities

 - Flexible modes of performance/composition assessment allowing for your major College-led performances (e.g. major operatic roles or concerto performances) to be counted towards your final degree

-- Support of an appointed mentor who will advise you through your selection of options and in preparation for your final performance/portfolio
+- Support from an appointed mentor who will advise you through your selection of options and in preparation for your final performance/portfolio

-- Performance/composition activity complemented by access to a mentor and tutors who will support you in your choice of modules and discuss with you your career aspirations
+- Performance/composition activity (60 credits) complemented by access to a mentor and tutors who will support you in your choice of modules and discuss with you your career aspirations

 - Two elective modules (60 credits) drawn from a wide range of activities, enabling you to develop a portfolio of practical, vocational and research-based areas of activity relevant to your own professional development

 - Performance/composition activity (60 credits), which can be assessed either through traditional recital or composition portfolios or through a flexible diet of possible performance/composition assessment formats (e.g. major operatic roles or concerto performances, subject to approval) to count towards your final degree

 - Repertoire Research (30 credits) through which you will undertake and present research into your chosen performance repertory or compositional activity delivered through seminars and one-to-one tutorials